J. Robert Oppenheimer: Los Alamos

 In June 1942, the U.S. Army established the Manhattan Engineer District to handle its part in the atom bomb project, beginning the process of transferring responsibility from the Office of Scientific Research and Development to the military.
 In September, Brigadier General Leslie R. Groves Jr., was appointed director of what became known as the Manhattan Project.
 By October 12, 1942, Groves and Oppenheimer had decided that for security and cohesion, they needed to establish a centralized, secret research laboratory in a remote location.

 Groves selected Oppenheimer to head the project's secret weapons laboratory, although it is not known precisely when.
+On October 15, 1942, after a meeting in Chicago on the Manhattan Project Groves invited Oppenheimer to join himself, James C. Marshall and Kenneth Nichols on their return trip to New York on the 20th Century Limited.
+After dinner on the train, they discussed the project.
+After Oppenheimer left the train, none of the three could name another suitable scientist to head the project.
+Shortly afterwards Oppenheimer was appointed to head the Los Alamos Laboratory.

 This decision surprised many, because Oppenheimer had left-wing political views and no record as a leader of large projects.
 Groves worried that because Oppenheimer did not have a Nobel Prize, he might not have had the prestige to direct fellow scientists, but Groves was impressed by Oppenheimer's singular grasp of the practical aspects of the project and by the breadth of his knowledge.
 As a military engineer, Groves knew that this would be vital in an interdisciplinary project that would involve not just physics but also chemistry, metallurgy, ordnance, and engineering.
 Groves also detected in Oppenheimer something that many others did not, an "overweening ambition", which Groves reckoned would supply the drive necessary to push the project to a successful conclusion.
 Oppenheimer's past associations were not overlooked, but on July 20, 1943, Groves directed that he receive a security clearance "without delay irrespective of the information which you have concerning Mr Oppenheimer.
 He is absolutely essential to the project."
 Rabi considered Oppenheimer's appointment "a real stroke of genius on the part of General Groves, who was not generally considered to be a genius".